 In order to help the brain release a bit of pressure and become more relaxed, it’s good to make a decision and ‘get on with it’ whenever possible.
 As we know, the actual doing something is frequently far easier than the thinking about it.

-So, as we hopefully move forward into calmer times, look at what you can cross off your to-do list that either isn’t worthy of worrying about or has become out of date.
-Then look at what is left, and what can you move forward with that will make a nice difference to you once it’s been achieved and look at how you can ‘get on with it’.
+So, as we hopefully move forward into calmer times, what can you cross off your to-do list.
+What is isn’t worth worrying about or has become out of date?
+Look at what is left.
+What can you move forward with that will make a difference to you?
+What one small step can you take that is showing you that you are ‘getting on with it’?

 By the way, there’s rather a good course that we’re running starting in Edinburgh this September.
-Plenty of our graduates may have dithered about signing up to it in the past, but we hear they were exceptionally pleased they did ‘get on with it’ and make that positive choice once they arrived at that very first course weekend!
+Plenty of our graduates may have dithered about signing up in the past.
+We often hear ‘my only regret is that I didn’t do it sooner’!
+A very good reason to just ‘get on with’ applying!
+Apply Here